Blog

 SNP Genotyping Assays: Design, Technology, and Applications

 In this blog, we’ll explore the fundamentals and intricacies of SNP genotyping with allele-specific PCR assays, dig into the importance of strategic PCR assay design, and look at the evolving technology behind allele-specific PCR for high-throughput SNP Genotyping.
-Along the way, we’ll showcase how 3CR Bioscience’s PACE Genotyping Assays and PACE Genotyping Master Mixes system are technology leaders for allele-specific SNP genotyping, offering unmatched flexibility, precision, and cost efficiency.
+Along the way, we’ll showcase how 3CR Bioscience’s PACE Genotyping Assays and PACE Genotyping Master Mixes system are technology leaders for allele-specific SNP genotyping, offering unmatched flexibility, precision, and cost efficiency for projects in any sector.

 What Is SNP Genotyping?